stella-cv/stella_vslam/scripts/ubuntu/Readme.md

 ## Run OpenVSLAM on your own video
 If you want to run OpenVSLAM for your own mp4 video, for example equirectangular camera, put the panoramic transformed mp4 video in /dataset, and copy example/aist/equirectangular.yaml to example/yourown.yaml and edit the image size.
 Then run ./scripts/ubuntu/build_openvslam_docker.sh and run the above "run tracking and mapping" command but changing to your mp4 and yaml file.
 For other camera type like perspective, fisheye, stereo, and RGBD, it will be almost the same procedure but copy other yaml file instead of example/aist/equirectangular.yaml.
-You can find several samples in examle.
+You can find several examples in openvslam/examples.

 # confirmed environment